Mobile home with large windows, potentially illustrating a mobile or manufactured home design.

 Share:

-The primary appeal of manufactured and other prefabricated housing is that they’re more affordable than a traditional site-built home.
-In general, that holds true, but there are many ways the cost for these types of homes can increase or decrease throughout this home buying process.
+The primary appeal of manufactured and other prefabricated housing is that it’s more affordable than a traditional site-built home.
+In general, that holds true, but there are many ways the cost for these types of homes can increase or decrease throughout the home buying process.
 This article will break down manufactured home costs so you can understand what to expect, along with a broader range of other factors to consider.

 How Much Does A Mobile Or Manufactured Home Cost?

-The terms mobile and manufactured home are typically used synonymously, but lenders view these structures very differently.
+The terms “mobile” and “manufactured” home are typically used synonymously, but lenders view these structures very differently.
 Why?
 This is the only housing with manufacturing standards enforced by the Department of Housing and Urban Development (HUD).

 If the structure was built prior to June 15, 1976, it’s considered a mobile home.
 That’s because there were no standardized safety or construction standards in place at that time.
 After that date, HUD established a code of minimum standards that all manufacturers must live up to.
 Therefore, homes built after that date are considered manufactured homes.
 It’s very hard to find traditional mortgage financing for a mobile home that existed before June of 1976.